tanaz ᥫ᭡

 271 reviews

-now someone tell me why i cried reading this as if it was the fault in our stars??? this was just pure romance, i was swept into the french culture and fell for dauphine, josie, and our tortured but enigmatic hero xavier. the imagery, atmosphere, and world-building in this was insane, i could practically feel myself on this damn boat with them. it made me want to get my ass to France asap but then i remembered we're in the middle of a panny and they're islamophobic 💀💀💀 this did have insta-lust which i normally hate in books, but it actually worked here because the lust may have been there from day one but the journey towards it was a slow burn full of yearning, angst, and heartbreak. this book gave me what Close Quarters couldn't 😞
+this was just pure romance, i was swept into the french culture and fell for dauphine, josie, and our tortured but enigmatic hero xavier. the imagery, atmosphere, and world-building in this was insane, i could practically feel myself on this damn boat with them. it made me want to get my ass to France asap but then i remembered we're in the middle of a panny and they're islamophobic 💀💀💀

 Ⓐlleskelle - That ranting lady ッ